jubilee-works/timetree-sdk-js/web-api/README.md

 // -> TimeTree redirects to URI specified redirect_uri with code parameter.
 The code parameter expires in 10 minutes
 ```

-2. Execute `Authenticator#getToken` with the following parameters to JSON body to get access token when redirected.
+2. Execute `OAuthAuthenticator#getToken` with the following parameters to JSON body to get access token when redirected.

 ```ts
 const response = await authenticator.getToken({